Police arrest suspected killer of AEDC staff in Abuja – The Sun Nigeria

 Molly Kilete, Abuja

-The Federal Capital Territory (FCT) Police Command says that it has arrested one Oputa Vitus, alleged to have murdered a staff of the Abuja Electrical Distribution Company (AEDC).
+The Federal Capital Territory (FCT), Police Command, said it has arrested Vitus, over alleged murder of a staff of the Abuja Electrical Distribution Company (AEDC).

-The suspect was said to have stabbed the deceased with a knife at Pasali, Kabusa on Tuesday, February 25.

 Leave a Reply